Wondering a bit about green beans nutrition? Good news: besides being a kick to look

 internally weep, those crisp greenies turn into something only a mother

-Before you know it, they're on the table, and you're supposed to choke them down somehow.
-So, do you mentally cringe and hide your eyes as this young lady's doing?
+Before you know it, they're on the table, and you're supposed to somehow choke them down.
+So, do you mentally cringe and hide your eyes as this little girl is doing?

 Plus, as we've seen, they're absolutely packed with great stuff IF they're not overcooked.
-Here are some simple ways to cook green beans that, with a little testing, should preserve their taste, color, and nutrition.
+On a different page, I've suggested some simple ways to cook green beans that, with a little testing, should preserve their taste, color, and nutrition.
 Click here to visit that page.
-But before you go, check out the peanut sauce just below if you're going to use some of your beans as snacks.
+But before you go, perhaps check out the peanut sauce just below if you're going to use some of your beans as snacks.

 Thanks for visiting Green Beans Nutrition!
-To see what else we offer here, check the site map.
-(See link in top navigation bar.)
+To see what else we offer here, just check the site map.

 Vegetarian Diet Tips for a Slimmer, Healthier Body